NICVA/communityAPI/README.md

-# LOCIID App
+# CommunityAPI

-An Ionic project for testing the LOCIID REST API.
+An Ionic project for testing the CommunityAPI REST API.